Share this post:

-The world is changing, and the way we work too.
+The world is changing, and the way we work is too.
 Managers need to pay attention to the current hiring trends and prepare their companies for the future.
-As the US economy and workforce face uncertainty, it is essential to understand what´s happening on a global scale and adapt accordingly.
+As the US economy and workforce face constant fluctuations, it is essential to understand what’s happening globally and adapt accordingly.

-For the last few years, we´ve been focusing on technical skills, such as computer programming and data science.
+For the last few years, we’ve focused on technical skills or hard skills, like computer programming and data science.
 Still, according to Deloitte, soft skills will be a prerequisite for two-thirds of the jobs by 2030.
-Deloitte’s study also revealed that “the average worker is missing around 2 of the 18 critical skills advertised for a job”.
+Deloitte’s study also revealed that “the average worker is missing around 2 of the 18 critical skills advertised for a job.”
 Back in 2010, the average worker lacked 1.2 of them.
 So, how can we close the skills gap and be sure that our companies are ready for the future workforce?
 By hiring the right talent with the right set of skills.

-What´s Emotional Intelligence?
-In short words, it’s the ability to understand and manage our own emotions while also knowing how to handle our interaction with someone else’s.
-Organizations have been paying attention to this skill for a while, but now, it’s reaching new popularity levels since the rise in mindfulness and self-awareness trends.
+What’s emotional intelligence?
+In short, it’s the ability to understand and manage our emotions while also knowing how to handle our interaction with someone else’s.
+Organizations have been paying attention to this skill for a while, but now, it’s reaching new popularity levels since the rise in mindfulness and self-awareness trends, as it can be a good indicator of work ethic.
 Embracing the ups and downs of human emotion in the workplace has its benefits, like better collaboration among employees and a happier workplace, according to Rex Huppke.

-Critical thinking is the act of gathering, analyzing, and evaluating information and taking action, such as applying a solution, based on that.
+Critical thinking is the act of gathering, analyzing, and evaluating information and taking action or applying a solution based on that.
 Good critical thinkers can work independently and in groups.
 They are the ones that help businesses run smoothly in times of both growth and crisis.
 According to the World Economic Forum, one in three jobs requires complex problem-solving and critical thinking skills.
 Companies need people who are not afraid to think outside the box and come up with new ideas based on their market, company, and team insights.

 The 4th industrial revolution is changing our world and how we do business by introducing different technology trends to our lives.
 Everyone needs to understand these technologies, how they are evolving, and what that means for their business.
 For instance, learning to analyze data is essential to make strong and thoroughly informed decisions that improve companies’ ROI and growth.

-Some of these new technologies include artificial intelligence, big data, extended reality robotics, the internet of things, 3D printing, and blockchain.
+Some of these new technologies include artificial intelligence, big data, extended reality robotics, programming languages, the internet of things, 3D printing, and blockchain technology.

 As human beings, we need to continually adapt and learn new things; what we know today will be outdated in a couple of years, maybe even months.
 We must prepare for the future by embracing change and updating our skillset.
 Look for candidates who eagerly take on new ideas and concepts since they are likely the ones who will thrive in the face of change and challenge.